 Citrix Secure Notes

-The End of Life (EOL) lifecycle date for Secure Notes is December 31, 2018.
 If you require the capabilities of Secure Notes and Secure Tasks, we recommend Notate for Citrix, a third-party app that you can secure with MDX policies.
 If users of Secure Notes and Secure Tasks stored data in Outlook, they can access the data in Notate.
 If users stored data in Citrix Files, the data is not migrated.

 Citrix Secure Notes lets users manage their notes on their mobile devices.
 Users can create, share, and organize notes that contain text, photos, or audio.